Last updated on March 17th, 2022

-In 1776, a Spanish mission was built in the sunniest spot in town and San Francisco was born.
+In 1776, a Spanish mission was built in the sunniest spot in town, and San Francisco was born.
 Today, the Mission District is one of the coolest and most diverse in town.
-With a strong Hispanic influence, this is the place to grab the best tacos and with the hipsters moving in, there’s plenty of cool cafes where the next million dollar startup is being worked on over a latte (extra hot with soy milk and made from fair trade coffee, of course).
-If tacos ain’t your thing, grab a killer sandwich at Ike’s Place and head over to Dolores Park to catch a sunny view of San Francisco.
+With a strong Hispanic influence, this is the place to grab the best tacos and with the hipsters moving in, there are plenty of cool cafes where the next billion-dollar start-up is being worked on over a latte (extra hot with soy milk and made from fair-trade coffee, of course).
+If tacos ain’t your thing, grab a killer sandwich and head over to Dolores Park to catch a sunny view of San Francisco.
 Even Mark Zuckerberg has a house just around the corner.
-Afterward, check out the impressive murals at Clarion Alley and better yet – Balmy Alley, where local Latino artists have been painting here since the 1970’s.
+Afterward, check out the impressive murals at Clarion Alley and better yet – Balmy Alley, where local Latino artists have been painting here since the 1970s.

 If you’ve already had a taste of the San Francisco hills, this might be for you.
 Climb up the super steep street all the way to Bernal Heights Park.
 I don’t know how residents of this beautiful neighborhood manage, but the exercise is certainly worth it with one of the best views of San Francisco!
 If you come at just the right time, you’ll not only be rewarded with panoramic views of San Francisco, but also catch the summer fog starting to creep its way to town.

-There’s no real reason to hop on the iconic San Francisco cable car but we all do it anyways, so don’t feel bad!
+There’s no real reason to hop on the iconic San Francisco cable car but we all do it anyway, so don’t feel bad!
 The best line is Powell – Hyde and if you get off at Lombard Street, you’ll be treated to a double surprise.
-First off the view – don’t bother buying a postcard, you’ll make one of your own.
+First of all, the view!
+Don’t bother buying a postcard, you’ll make one of your own.
 Below you lies San Francisco Bay with Alcatraz perfectly aligned.
 Wait for another cable car to come up or down and voila – the perfect San Francisco photo!
 For the second surprise, head back to Lombard Street and walk down the most crooked street in the world.
-You’ll be glad not be driving right now.
+You’ll be glad not to be driving right now.